azmozaffari/Classic-RAG/README.md

 ## Fashion Dataset

-In this project we have used [Fashion Product Images (Small) from Kaggle website](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
+In this project we used [Fashion Product Images (Small) from Kaggle website](https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-small).
 It contains 44447 images and a CSV file for the items attributes.
 Build img and csv folders in the main folder of the project and download the images and styles.csv file in these two folders respectively.